headout/api-docs/conventions/deprecated/api-naming-scheme.md

 ##### Definition

-An action defines the verb which needs to be performed on the resource or on it's view.
+An action defines the verb which needs to be performed on the resource or on its view.
 Each action has a specific functionality.

-* `get`: Used to fetch the resource or it's view using the ID of the resource.
+* `get`: Used to fetch the resource, or it's view using the ID of the resource.
 It is mandatory to have `{id}` **immediately after** this action.
-* `list`: Used to fetch a list of the resource or it's view using multiple IDs of the resource.
+* `list`: Used to fetch a list of the resource, or it's view using multiple IDs of the resource.
 It is mandatory to have `ids` as a **query param** for this action.
-* `list-by`: Used to fetch a list of the resource or it's view which is filtered by the subsequent filter.
+* `list-by`: Used to fetch a list of the resource, or it's view which is filtered by the subsequent filter.
 The filer criteria is always input in the query params. *Ref: [Filter](#filter)*
 * `create`: Used to create a resource.

 ##### Usage